lanl/singularity-eos/doc/sphinx/src/contributing.rst

 The CRTP slass structure and static polymorphism
 ````````````````````````````````````````````````

-Each of the EOS models in ``singularity-eos`` inherits from a base class in
+Each of the EOS models in ``singularity-eos`` inherits from a base
-order to centralize default functionality and avoid code duplication.
-The two
+class in order to centralize default functionality and avoid code
-main examples of this are the vector overloads and the ``PTofRE`` scalar lookup
+duplication.
+The two main examples of this are the vector overloads
-function.
-In the vector overloads, a simple for loop is used to loop over the
+and the ``PTofRE`` scalar lookup function.
+In the vector overloads, a
+simple for loop is used to loop over the set of states provided to the
-set of states provided to the function and then call the scalar version on each
+function and then call the scalar version on each state.
+The
-state.
-The ``PTofRE`` function is designed to provide a common method for
+``PTofRE`` function is designed to provide a common method for getting
-getting the needing information for a PTE solve from an EOS.
+the needing information for a PTE solve from an EOS.
 Both of these
-features are not dependent on the specific EOS for their definition, but in the
+features are not dependent on the specific EOS for their definition,
-case of the vector overloads, they *do* need to access methods in the derived
+but in the case of the vector overloads, they *do* need to access
-class.
+methods in the derived class.
+In both cases, these functions have
+default behaviour that may need to be overriden for a given equation
+of state.

 The vector overloads in the base class take the following form (in pseudocode):